netdata/netdata/packaging/installer/methods/source.md

     -   Navigating to https://github.com/warmcat/libwebsockets/releases and
         downloading and unpacking the source code archive for that release.
     -   Cloning the repository with `git` and checking out the required tag.
-3. Prepare the libweboskcets sources by running `cmake -D LWS_WITH_SOCKS5:bool=ON .` in the libwebsockets source directory.
+3. Prepare the libwebsockets sources by running `cmake -D LWS_WITH_SOCKS5:bool=ON .` in the libwebsockets source directory.
 4. Build libwebsockets by running `make` in the libwebsockets source directory.